Dripdrop12/ipardalis/content/panther-chameleon-eggs-for-sale.md

 <hr>

 {{< faq title="Can You Buy Panther Chameleon Eggs?" >}}
 Yes - but selling Panther Chameleon eggs is a common scam.
 You should buy a healthy juvenile so you can assess the lineage and quality of your Panther Chameleon prior to your purchase.
 There is a reason the egg flipper wants you to buy it before it hatches (one out of four times it will not hatch).
-Their "guarantees" are just a hook to force you to buy something on store credit.
-Conveniently, many egg sellers increase the price of their juveniles to make their eggs more desirable while also making better margins when you eventually purchase something "on store credit."
+Their "guarantees" are just a hook to force you to buy something on store credit, and many egg sellers increase the price of their juveniles to make their eggs more desirable.
+When you eventually purchase something "on store credit," that over-priced juvenile is part of the plan.

-Those "guarantees" can't be honored if the business closes down - the average lifespan of a chameleon breeder is very short - not long enough for the chickens to come home to roost here.
+Those "guarantees" also can't be honored if the business closes down - the average lifespan of a chameleon breeder is very short - not long enough for the chickens to come home to roost here.
 {{< /faq >}}

 {{< faq title="Should I Buy a Panther Chameleon Egg?" >}}